clux/shipcat/doc/extending.md

 }
 ```

-This example verifies, most crucially, that any named dependencies exist in the services folder.
+This example verifies some internal mechanics of optionals, and that the api format is correct.
+It also checks that any named dependencies exist in the services folder.

+Normally, you should not need to do file-system access within a verifier because there are more efficient [multi-validators in shipcat verify](https://github.com/Babylonpartners/shipcat/blob/master/shipcat_cli/src/validate.rs).

 ## 3. Export it
 Add two lines to `mod.rs`: